-Writers Write is your one-stop resource for writers.
+Writers want to create beginnings that count, beginnings that make readers carry on reading.
 In this post, we give you thirteen ways to start a story.

 If you want an audience’s attention, you have to get them interested.
 You have to get them to care about what has happened to somebody (your protagonist) and wonder what will happen next.
 If you don’t, they will move on.